area9innovation/fast/plow/readme.md

 2. Once files and dependents are parsed, desugar the program to DExp:
    DExp = Desugared Expressions

-   Status: Partially done.
+   Status: Almost done.

-3. Once dependencies are desugared, do type inference

-   TExp = Typed Expressions
+3. Once dependencies are desugared, do type inference TExp = Typed Expressions.
+This is similar to BExp

 4. Then plug into the backends.